Healthcare Compliance Pros is wrapping up the end of 2019 with brand new courses available on December 11, 2019!

 - Demonstrate a basic understanding of key terms used to describe sexual orientation, gender identity including the proper use of chosen pronouns.

 - Demonstrate a basic understanding of how LGBTQ experiences shape the workplace/patient environment.

 - Apply gained knowledge to create a safe working healthcare environment for members of the LGBTQ community.

-Caring for Patients with Mobility Disabilities with ADA Guidelines -Accessibility of doctors' offices, clinics and other health care providers are essential in providing medical care to patients with disabilities.
+Caring for Patients with Mobility Disabilities with ADA Guidelines -Accessibility of doctors' offices, clinics and other health care providers is essential in providing medical care to patients with disabilities.
 Due to barriers, individuals with disabilities are less likely to get routine preventative medical care than people without disabilities.
 Accessibility is not only legally required, but it is also important medically so that minor problems can be detected and treated before turning into major and possibly life-threatening problems.
 This training will cover the following and more:

-- The requirements under Section 504 that covers facilities that accept federal financial assistance, which can include Medicare and Medicaid reimbursements.
+- The requirements under Section 504 covers facilities that accept federal financial assistance, which can include Medicare and Medicaid reimbursements.